What does a Marketing Strategist do?

 How to become a Marketing Strategist?

-- Earn a relevant degree: A bachelor's degree in marketing, business, communications, or a related field provides a solid foundation.
+- Obtain a degree: Start with a bachelor's degree in marketing, business, or a related field.
+This education provides a solid foundation in marketing principles.

 How long does it take to become a Marketing Strategist?